 Employers’ liability insurance

-Your employer may have taken out employers’ liability insurance cover.
-This cover enables employers to meet the cost of compensation for their employee’s injuries or illness which occur while their employees are working.
+Your employer may have employers’ liability insurance cover.
+This cover allows employers to meet the cost of compensation for employee’s injuries or illness in the workplace.

 Returning to work

-Your employer may have a sick leave and return to work policy to support a safe return for the employee who has had an illness or injury.
-In terms of medical evidence you may be required to attend your employer’s medical expert.
+Your employer may have a sick leave and return to work policy to support your safe return after your illness or injury.
+You may need to give your employer medical evidence that you are fit to return to work.
+You may need to attend your employer’s medical expert.

-If you become disabled through an accident or illness, your disability may require that your workplace be adapted or you may need special equipment in order to perform your job.
-You can read more in our document on working with a disability.
+If you become disabled through an accident or illness, your workplace may need to be adapted to support your disability.
+You may also need special equipment to do your job.
+You can read more about working with a disability.

-Dismissal: If you are dismissed from your employment while on long-term certified sick leave, you may, under certain conditions, bring a claim for unfair dismissal against your employer.
-If your illness is considered to be a disability under employment equality legislation, your rights under that particular legislation would also have to be taken into consideration.
+If you are dismissed from your job while on long-term certified sick leave, you may bring a claim for unfair dismissal against your employer (if certain conditions are met).

-The Workplace Relations Commission (WRC) has specific functions in relation to the implementation of employment laws.
-You can contact the WRC’s Information and Customer Service for information about your employment rights.
+You can contact the Workplace Relations Commission (WRC) Information and Customer Service for information about your employment rights.

 The Health and Safety Authority is responsible for ensuring that workers (employed and self-employed) and people affected by work activity are protected from work-related injury and ill-health.
 It provides information to employers, employees and self-employed people on workplace health and safety.